MauroDNapoli/churn-prediction/README.md

 ## Findings
 After fitting different models with different hyperparameters combinations, we found that it is possible to predict 90% of customer churn with over 47% precision using a Gradient Boosting Classifier model.

+Also, the most important features for predicting churn are:

+- Contract
+- TotalCharges
+- Tenure
+- InternetService
+- OnlineSecurity